remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 [end of the documentation](https://docs.python.org/3.6/library/sqlite3.html#using-shortcut-methods)).

 Operations such as `execute` and `executemany` can be called directly on the connection.
-Here is an example from the official documentation:
+Here is an example to demonstrate that:

 ```python
 import sqlite3